Case Studies and Examples

 2014 Seminar on Results Measurement

 The second Global Seminar took place 24-26 March in Bangkok, featuring the experiences of 10 field programmes that have used the DCED Standard for Results Measurement; it also looked at cross-cutting themes, such as what we have learned to date about the audit process, and the interface with evaluation.
-For more information, presentations and handouts, go to our main page on the seminar, or read the final report.
+For more information, presentations and handouts, go to our page for the 2014 Seminar.